KushBhandari15/KushBhandari15/README.md

 ### Hi there 👋

-I'm Kush Bhandari, a junior studying Computer Science at the University of Cincinnati.
+I'm Kush Bhandari, a senior studying Computer Science at the University of Cincinnati.

 🌱 Currently Learning:

-I'm delving into the depths of C++ and SQL, considering specialization in these technologies.
-Concurrently, I'm exploring the fascinating realm of AI by learning machine learning on the side.
+I'm delving into the depths of Python and SQL, considering specialization in these technologies.
+Concurrently, I'm exploring the fascinating realm of AI by learning machine learning and deep learning on the side.
 It's an exciting journey of expanding my expertise across multiple domains!

 👯 Looking to Collaborate On: